Facts You Should Know About Mucormycosis

 Mucormycosis infection occurs in two ways:

-- Pulmonary or sinus form: When people inhale the fungal spores, infection can develop in the sinuses and lungs.
+- Pulmonary or sinus form: When people inhale the fungal spores, the infection can develop in the sinuses and lungs.
 It can also affect the eyes, face, and rarely, the central nervous system.

 - Cutaneous form: The fungus enters the skin through cuts, scrapes, burns, or other open wounds.